 Maybank Platinum Visa Card v.
 UOB One Card

 UOB One Card is an excellent flat cashback card for consumers consistently spending S$2,000+/month.
 Like Maybank Platinum Card, UOB One Card uses a tiered quarterly rebate system that rewards cardholders based on their minimum spend, and offers 3.33% rebates for consistent S$500 and S$1,000/month spends and 5% for S$2,000/month spends.
 While there's a S$500 minimum, caps are higher (S$50, S$100, S$300/quarter, respectively).
 Both local and overseas spend earn rewards.
 Maybank Platinum Card is better for local spenders who cannot consistently meet a S$500/month minimum.

 Maybank Platinum Visa Card v.
 Citi SMRT Card

-Cardholders on a modest budget can access elevated cashback rates after just S$300 monthly spend with Citi SMRT Card.
+Cardholders on a modest budget can access elevated cashback rates without a minimum spend requirement with Citi SMRT Card.
 Consumers earn 5% rebates on fast food dining, cafes, groceries, and cinemas, 3% for online spend, and 2% on health and beauty.
 The card also has EZ-Link functionality and earns 2% rebate on Top-Ups.
 However, rewards-eligible merchants are limited, and general spend earns just 0.3%.
 Commuters who spend in these categories may prefer Citi SMRT Card, but Maybank Platinum Visa Card offers local spenders a lower-maintenance option.